Saudi Arabia... The Forbidden Kingdom

 Al Jouf to Hail

-Begin your day with a visit to Sakaka Fort, situated on high ground overlooking Sakaka from the northwest, it is the center of many legends, but it's widely believed that this fortress was built in the 7th century B.C.
-Mud construction was added to it in the 3rd century.
+Begin your day with a visit to Sakaka Fort, overlooking Sakaka from the northwest, it is the center of many legends, but it's widely believed that this fortress was built in the 7th century B.C.
 It is known as Zaa'bal Fortress and Zaa'bal Palace.
-Then continue to Al-Rajajil - the site of a group of standing stone pillars that date back to the Chalcolithic period.
-Visit the famous well, fort, and mosque of Domat Al Jandal.
-The ancient stone fortress, also known as Marid Castle, is 2,000Ft high.
-Built with stones on a hill it majestically overlooks the old city from the south.
-In the city visit Omar’s mosque, named after the second Moslem Caliph: Omar Ibn Al Khatab.
-Continue to Hail via the Nafud Desert, visiting enroute Jubbah to see the magnificent rock carvings.
-Upon arrival, transfer to your hotel for check in, dinner and overnight.
+Visit Al-Rajajil - the site of standing stone pillars that date back to the Chalcolithic period.
+Continue to Hail via the Nafud Desert, visiting in route Jubbah to see the magnificent rock carvings.
+Upon arrival, transfer to your hotel for dinner and overnight.
 (B,L,D)

 Monday, Nov 12

 In the morning view, the Oraif and Qishla Forts (from outside) then drive to Al Qassim which is about a 2-hour drive.
 Arrive and visit Al Musaugef Museum, then Shenana tower from the 11th century Jedieah Museum and King Fahad mosque, dinner and overnight at your hotel.
 (B,L,D)